RodrigoSantos0660/mobilefirstrockeatseat/README.md

 ## Outras seções comuns em perfis do GitHub
-👩‍💻 Trabalho atualmente na ELETROSAT-TELECOM
+👩‍💻 I currently work at ELETROSAT-TELECOM

-🧠 Estou aprendendo desenvovimento de software na @Rockeatseat
+🧠I'm learning software development at @Rockeatseat

-💬 Me pergunte sobre desenvolvimento web front-end e terei prazer em ajudar!(em breve full-stack)
+💬Ask me about front-end web development and I'll be happy to help!(coming soon full-stack)

-📫 pode entrar em contato comigo por email: passinhorcs@hotmail.com
+📫you can contact me by email: passinhorcs@hotmail.com

-⚡️ Fatos engraçados meu apelido é passinho,mas nao sei dançar nada
+⚡️ Fun facts my nickname is passinho, but I don't know how to dance at all

 ## Stack utilizada